 New digital tools and techniques for Cultural Heritage and Museums was delivered on 1 June 2016 facilitated by Prof. Alberto Del Bimbo, Dr. Andrea Ferracani and Dr. Daniele Pezzatini (MICC and NEMECH).
-The webinar introduced different technologies that can be used in museums and discussed their abilities and functions, as well as financial aspects and the experiences the facilitators made in their field of work at the University of Florence, NEMECH – New Media for Cultural Heritage and MICC – Media Integration and Communication Center.
+The webinar introduced different technologies that can be used in museums and discussed their functions and the experiences the facilitators made in their field of work at the University of Florence, NEMECH and MICC .

 La place des émotions dans les musées: le point de vue du scénographe was delivered on 28 September 2016 facilitated by Arch.
 Lorenzo Greppi.
 Target group: Museum professionals in general, education staff and curators, exhibition makers and designers